sled-rs/sled-rs.github.io/performance.md

 Having things waiting to go in a queue is a common way to increase throughput.

-But waiting is bad for latency.
+But waiting (saturation) is bad for latency.
 All other things being equal, sending more requests to a system will cause latency to suffer because the chance that a request